irobertson/annotation-constraints/README.md

 1. Create a new annotation and add constraint meta-annotations to it.
 1. Annotate your new annotation with `@ProvidesConstraintsFor(ExistingAnnotation.class)`.
-1. To register your new annotation with annotation-constraints, create a text file named `com.overstock.constraint.provider.constraint-providers` under `META-INF` with the fully-qualified binary class name of your new annotation in it.
+1. To register your new annotation with **annotation-constraints**, create a text file named `com.overstock.constraint.provider.constraint-providers` under `META-INF` with the fully-qualified binary class name of your new annotation in it.
-1. Make sure the `annotation-constraints` jar and your new annotation class are on the classpath during compilation.
+1. Make sure the **annotation-constraints** jar and your new annotation class are on the classpath during compilation.

 See the JavaDoc for `com.overstock.constraint.provider.ProvidesConstraintsFor` for more details.